evgeny-myasishchev/my-home/mobile-client/README.md

 npm run start
 ```

+Prepare emulator with Android Studio.
+Write it's name to `.avd-name` file (one time only)

-Use Android Studio to startup android emulator.
-Then start android app:
+Then emulator and then android app:
 ```
+npm run android-emu&
 npm run android
 ```